53v3n3d4/Zukan-Icon-Theme/README.md

 If you do not want this icons in a specific theme.
 You can delete the icon theme, go to `Tools > Command Palette...`.
 Type `zukan` and select `Zukan Icon Theme: Delete Theme`.

 This option deletes all icons preferences and syntaxes files.
-So when you move to a theme that you want this icons, it will rebuild all files.
+So when you move to a theme that you want them, it will rebuild all files.

 If you prefer to create or delete a theme manually, see [theme.md](https://github.com/53v3n3d4/Zukan-Icon-Theme/blob/main/docs/theme.md).